obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 cli/cli.js get-balance
 ```

-and verify that this value has dropped by 5,000,000 (transfer amount) and the
+and verify that this value has dropped by 5,000,000 nAVAX (transfer amount) and the
-transaction fee (whatever the ledger shows, currently 1,000,000).
+transaction fee (whatever the ledger shows, currently 1,000,000 nAVAX).

 ## import (X-Chain to P-Chain)